razorcd/code-challenges/Red_Knights_Shortest_Path/README.md

  - [x] iterate over all possibilities to get shortest path.

 Step 2:
- - [ ] optimise by: when one path is found, all next iterations should not continue if their current path is bigger then the found one.
+ - [x] optimise by: when one path is found, all next iterations should not continue.

 Step 3
  - [x] since there are no obstacles it can be optimised by filtering only movements that get you closer to subject.